Featured Image: @Wandering.Bibliophile

 You are able to live fully in the moment and love yourself unconditionally, regardless of your external circumstances.

-What are you favorite self love books?
+What are your favorite self-love books?
 Will you be picking any of these up in the coming days?
 Share in the comments below!